OmnissiahCultist/One-time-pad-python-practice/README.md

 # IN PROGRESS

 This project is not yet complete.
 I will be logging progress as it occurs and noting my thoughts during.
+This will be updated infrequently as it is more of a fun project for my personal practice.

 <br>
 <br>